 Many people may believe that going this “deep” into Thanksgiving isn’t necessary or that students are too young for the conversations.
 The fact of the matter is, these topics ARE that deep and students ARE not too young, as long as we handle discussions in the right manner.
 Children of various cultures simply don’t have the privilege of not talking about tough subjects because it directly impacts them, so we should do our due diligence and join the discussion.

-I’m not saying we need to unleash all the super harsh truths on our primary aged children, but there are ways to talk to them honestly and it is our job to help them navigate through their emotions, thoughts, and feelings about the information.
+There are ways to talk to primary aged children honestly and it is our job to help them navigate through their emotions, thoughts, and feelings about the information.
 You can teach vocabulary such as oppression, mourning, and protest.
 We can highlight Indigenous stories, told from indigenous people and learn together.
 We can openly discuss how things make us feel, talk about events that were right and wrong, and come up with solutions on how society can be better.
 Kids can have these conversations and oftentimes we’re blown away with what they come up with to just be better.
 We as educators have a responsibility to help foster a future generation that is more inclusive, kind, and creative with their problem solving skills.
 Creating culturally responsive lessons around tough topics is a big step towards helping create that environment.
 So let’s talk about how to do it.

 Resources from the Source